 Hill reports that “[o]f the 1,500 children a year who die in traffic accidents in the United States, half are neither in a car seat nor wearing a seat belt.”

 A few years back, the AAP updated its guidelines to recommend that children face rear until age 2 or until they reach their seat’s maximum height and weight limit (usually 40 to 50 pounds).
 Research has shown that rear-facing toddlers are five times safer than ones facing forward, possibly because of the protection the seats offer a child’s head, neck, and spine.
 Rather than switching to a forward-facing seat at age 1, the AAP now lists age 2 as the minimum age.

 Using a child car restraint is an absolute necessity, however, they have to be used the right way to ensure maximum safety.
 Don’t take any dangerous risks with this parenting myth, parents.

 This has been one of the most debated theories in the medical community and the realm of parenting for years.
-The claim is that common vaccinations for sicknesses like measles and mumps can result in children developing autism.
-The problem is that these claims have never been proven and are often perpetuated by overly-cautious parents who've yet to conduct any research to support their theories.
+The claim is those common vaccinations for sicknesses like measles and mumps can result in children developing autism.
+The problem is that these claims have never been proven and are often perpetuated by overly-cautious parents who’ve yet to conduct any research to support their theories.

 Dr. Hill claims that more and more parents are straying away from the vaccine-hesitant mentality.
-In fact he even endorses parents to do their own research if they wish: "I’m always happy to refer them to the more than 20 articles showing that the measles, mumps, and rubella vaccine (MMR) doesn’t cause autism—as well as the one retracted and highly discredited article that had erroneously suggested that it might.
+In fact, he even endorses parents to do their own research if they wish: “I’m always happy to refer them to the more than 20 articles showing that the measles, mumps, and rubella vaccine (MMR) doesn’t cause autism—as well as the one retracted and highly discredited article that had erroneously suggested that it might.
 To save time, they could also look at a recent report that analyzed 20,478 articles on vaccine safety and still didn’t find any vaccine-autism link.
-Now that’s what I call good research!" he claims.
+Now that’s what I call good research!” he claims.